Skip to content

 set(CMAKE_FIND_ROOT_PATH_MODE_INCLUDE ONLY)

-Let's break down the various parts of this file in detail:
+Let's interpret the various parts of this file in detail:

 CMAKE_SYSTEM_NAME: Specifies the target system type.
-Generic indicates a bare-metal environment without an operating system, but it can also be Linux, Windows, and so on.
+Generic indicates a bare-metal environment without an operating system, but it can also be Linux, Windows, etc.

-CMAKE_SYSTEM_PROCESSOR: Specifies the target processor architecture, such as arm, aarch64, or riscv64.
+CMAKE_SYSTEM_PROCESSOR: Specifies the target processor architecture, such as ARM, RISCV, XTENSA, etc.

-Compiler settings: Explicitly specifies the cross-compiler to use.
+Compiler Settings: Explicitly specify the cross-compilers to use.
 CMake will use these compilers instead of the system defaults.

 • -mcpu=cortex-m4: Specifies the target CPU model